SUPPLEMENTAL SECURITY INCOME (SSI) FOR CHILDREN

 The parent pays court-ordered support payments.

-The child has income of his or her own.
+The child has income of their own.

 Your State supplements the Federal benefit.